OpenEstate/OpenEstate-Tool-Manual/NOTES.en.md

     -   If the JPEG format does not save at least 20% compared to a PNG file, the PNG format should be preferred.

+-   Images should be saved with a print resolution of at least 144 pixel per inch (bzw.
+144 dpi).

 -   Screenshots should be cropped, that only the necessary / documented elements are visible.

 -   If a screenshot is relevant for multiple operating systems, it should not contain the window decoration of the operating system it was taken from.